labintsev/ladd-and-weights/paper_en.md

 - Ubuntu 24.04, python 3.9, ultralitics 8.2.28.

 GPU inference does not include any optimization, used auto batch size.
-Delay include inference and postprocessing, preprocessing time is ignored.
+Delay include inference and postprocessing NMS [Hosang 2017], preprocessing time is ignored.
 CPU inference was optimized with onnx python module.

 Results are in the tables 1 - 3.